openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 As with all new and advanced features, this is a friendly reminder that this is DIY, not approved anywhere by anyone, and bears watching to see what it does with your numbers and to decide whether you want to keep running this feature over time, vs. running it as a one-off as needed to check tuning.

-#### Phase C (WIP): Running Autotune more easily as an average user
+#### Phase C: Running Autotune more easily as an average user or as a "one-off"

+If you are not running autotune as part of a closed loop, you can still run it as a "one-off".
 We are actively working to make it easier for people to run autotune as a one-off analysis.
-Ideally, someone would run this report before their endo appointment and take these numbers in along with their other diabetes data to discuss any needed changes to basal rates, ISF, and potentially carb ratio.
+Ideally, someone can run this report before their endo appointment and take these numbers in along with their other diabetes data to discuss any needed changes to basal rates, ISF, and potentially carb ratio.
 With the instructions below, you should be able to run this, even if you do not have a closed loop or regardless of what type of DIY closed loop you have.
 (OpenAPS/existing oref0 users may want to use the above instructions instead, however, from phase A or phase B on this page.)
 For more about autotune, you can read [Dana's autotune blog post for some background/additional detail](http://bit.ly/2jKvzQl) and scroll up in the page to see more details about how autotune works.

 **Requirements**: You should have Nightscout BG and treatment data.
 If you do not regularly enter carbs (meals) into Nightscout, autotune will try to raise basals at those times of days to compensate.
 However, you could still look at overnight bassal recommendations and probably even ISF recommendations overall, though.
 [Read this page for more details on what you should/not pay attention to with missing data.](./understanding-autotune.md)